fhunleth/embedded-elixir/content/post/2019-11-22-wizards-and-wifi.md

   that is part of the repo.
 You can set `MIX_TARGET` in there and build a firmware to test on a device quickly.
 * [`NervesPack`](https://github.com/jjcarstens/nerves_pack) - a
-  `nerves_init_gadget` replacment.
+  `nerves_init_gadget` replacement.
 By default, this will start a wizard if your device supports WiFi but has not been configured.
 It also starts a button monitor for forcing the wizard via long button press at anytime.